 Under California wage and hour laws, your employer has to place specific information on your pay stub/ wage statement.
 In essence, the pay stub has to inform you - the employee - concerning how you are being paid.
 You have to be able to look at the pay stub and determine how you are being paid.
 That is California law.
-These laws apply to workers that are not legally salaried employees.
-In other words, hourly employees or piece rate employees.

 The real world however, is far different.
 And guess what?
 If your employer does not comply with these requirements, you can recover up to $4,000 and your attorney fees and costs.
 Is $4,000 a huge amount of money?
 No. But what we find is when we do a wage and hour audit of a California employer, these requirements are added to the total amount owed to our clients.
 And, you will see that the total owed, quickly adds up.
 I call it the joy of math.
 So will you.

 In legal terms, these cases (or causes of action) are called: Failure to comply with itemized employee wage statement provisions.
 Or California Labor Code Section 226.